Hyvve-Movement/hyvve-contracts/README.md

 # Hyvve Data Marketplace - Smart Contracts

-A decentralized marketplace for data collection and contribution built on the Aptos blockchain.
+A decentralized marketplace for data collection and contribution built on the Movement Network.

 ## Table of Contents